iAMianIANiAM/PrismaTechGauntletv3/reference/hardwareAnalysis.md

 **Verdict:** The ESP32-WROOM is HIGHLY SUITABLE for this application.
 Its dual-core architecture provides better multitasking capabilities compared to the previously considered ESP32-S2, which will be beneficial when implementing the complex Freecast Mode that requires simultaneous sensor processing and LED animation.

+#### Hardware Insights - ESP32-WROOM

+The ESP32-WROOM has proven to be a reliable platform for our development.
+Key insights include:

+1. **I2C Communication Performance**: The ESP32's I2C implementation works most reliably at 100kHz with the MPU sensor, rather than the maximum 400kHz.
+This lower speed provides more stable readings and fewer communication errors.

+2. **Power Considerations**: The ESP32 development board adequately powers both the MPU sensor (via 3.3V) and the LED ring (via 5V from USB) without requiring additional power management components.

+3. **Development Workflow**: The PlatformIO environment provides a streamlined development experience for ESP32, with reliable build and upload processes.
+The serial monitor at 115200 baud works well for debugging and data output.

+4. **Processing Capacity**: The ESP32's dual-core architecture provides ample processing power for our application.
+Early tests show minimal CPU utilization when reading sensor data, indicating we have significant headroom for implementing complex gesture recognition algorithms.

 #### MPU9250/6500/9255 9-Axis IMU

 **Advantages:**